ObstinateM/vt-plus-plus/README.md

 # VT++

-An alternative for the VT time table
+An alternative for the VT schedule at UEVE

 ![Preview](https://cdn.discordapp.com/attachments/618400681488941059/1016666932428148767/unknown.png)